Harry Potter and the more-accurate title

 So let's get to it, in the order of the series:

 Harry Potter and the Cardboard Characters.
-This is my ongoing criticism of the first two books: the characters are pasteboard-deep and are used as plot devices to power a simple story, a mystery, really--and all is revealed at the end.
+This is my ongoing criticism of the first two books: the characters are pasteboard-deep and are used as plot devices to power a simple story--and all is revealed at the end.
 However, speaking of the ending, where the Philosopher's Stone magically--that is to say, without explanation--appears at a crucial moment in Harry's pocket, where it had previously not been--we could also call this one Harry Potter and the Improbable Ending.

 Harry Potter and the Freudian Issue.
 This is a book in which Harry, for much of the action, spends his time wondering why, exactly, he has such an affinity with Voldemort.
 His history is one thing (dealt with explicitly later, as a way of deepening Neville Longbottom's character, when he muses in the fifth and sixth books that Neville could just as easily have been The Boy Who Lived), but also whether he might be The Heir of Slytherin referred to in a mysterious inscription.
 Though his parents figure prominently in the story, their absence in Harry's life raises parallel issues--Dumbledore as a father-figure, for instance (or is it Snape, in the image of Freud's punishing father? is Draco Malfoy, then--gasp!--a near-relation?).
 In either case, Harry defeats a large phallic symbol (nowhere else in world literature, that I know of, is a basilisk described as a serpent)* in a subconsciously womb-like cave with the use of a sword (oh, sweet Jesus!) inherited from the founder of his true Hogwarts house, and thereby restores his patrimony and his place in the universe as a son of his true father in Heaven.
 (And that is another thing entirely, of course.
 But what's that bird overhead, shedding grace all around--a phoenix, you say?)